 You will enjoy good public services but pay for them with the high taxes.

-It’s recommended that a decent yearly salary to live in Vancouver or BC is CA$45,000.
-For a family with children, life could get tough on less than CA$70,000.
+It’s recommended that a minimum yearly salary to live more or less comfortably in Vancouver or BC for a single person is CA$50,000.
+For a family with children, life could get tough on less than CA$120,000.

 2. Ontario – great employment opportunities

 Ontario is the most popular province for people moving to Canada.
 The province is home to almost 15 million people and is an economic powerhouse for Canada.

 Ontario’s capital Toronto is considered one of the coolest cities in the country.
 It’s a very diverse and lively place to live.
 Toronto’s distinct neighbourhoods attract young families, professionals, arty types and all other kinds of expats from all over the globe.

 Toronto is often compared to New York for its blend of laid-back attitude, hardworking corporate areas, and a fun, all-night party vibe.
 It’s pricey, but if you want to live in a major city, Toronto is the place to be.